AN0025 (palupiprant)

 Phase Ib study of AN0025 and Definitive Chemoradiotherapy (dCRT) Combination in Unresectable Locally Advanced or Locally Recurrent Esophageal Cancer (NCT03152370)

 This Phase Ib study includes a dose escalation phase followed by an expansion phase to evaluate the safety, tolerability, and feasibility of AN0025 plus dCRT for unresectable locally advanced or locally recurrent EC or esophagogastric junction cancer.
-We presented encouraging interim results3,4 of this trial at ASCO 2024 and ESMO 2024.
+We presented encouraging interim results2,3 of this trial at ASCO 2024 and ESMO 2024.
 No dose-limiting toxicity occurred at either dose level, and the maximum tolerated dose was not reached.
 In particular, the 15-month progression-free survival rate was 73% and the overall response rate was 82%.
-Building upon the promising results, we are continuing to enroll additional patients.
+Building upon the promising results, we are continuing to enroll additional 40 patients and the clinical update is expected to be presented in a conference in 2026.

 Reference